vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 The templates include all of the options that are relevant to deploying management clusters on vSphere.
 You can copy this template and use it to deploy management clusters to vSphere.

+>**Important**
->**Important** The environment variables that you have set, override values from a cluster configuration file.
+> - The environment variables that you have set, override values from a cluster configuration file.
 To use all settings from a cluster configuration file, unset any conflicting environment variables before you deploy the management cluster from the CLI.<p>
->**Important** Image repository configuration is very important details which will not be part of default config file when we are creating from TKG UI.<p>
+> - Image repository configuration is very important details which will not be part of default config file when we are creating from TKG UI.<p>
->**Important** Insert the key `AVI_NSXT_T1LR`.
+> - Insert the key `AVI_NSXT_T1LR`.
 The value of this key is the tier-1 gateway where you have connected the `tkg management network` network.

 ```yaml
 #! ---------------------------------------------------------------------